immcantation/tigger/docs/topics/inferGenotypeBayesian.md

 unmutated samples.

 priors
-:   vector of priors for the multinomial distribution.
-The first two enteries represent two allele priors, next three represent three allele priors and the last four, four allele priors.
+:   a numeric vector of priors for the multinomial distribution.
+The `priors` vector must be nine values that defined the priors for the heterozygous (two allele), trizygous (three allele), and quadrozygous (four allele) distributions.
+The first two values of `priors` define the prior for the heterozygous case, the next three values are for the trizygous case, and the final four values are for the quadrozygous case.
 Each set of priors should sum to one.
+Note, each distribution prior is actually defined internally by set of four numbers, with the unspecified final values assigned to `0`; e.g., the heterozygous case is `c(priors[1], priors[2], 0, 0)`.
+The prior for the homozygous distribution is fixed at `c(1, 0, 0, 0)`.